 Grade 4 Curriculum

-- Paragraph development, punctuation and capitalization are studied as students learn to draft, revise, edit, publish and share their work
+- Students learn to draft, revise, edit, publish and share their written work

 Science becomes a hands-on experience in Grade 4 through labs and simulations that show the scientific method in action.
 Students begin to use cooperation and collaboration to problem solve in pairs or small groups.
 The biennial Science Fair project is a favorite immersive and empowering experience.
 Each student begins with a problem based on their individual interests, forms a hypothesis, runs experiments, and collects and presents the data, before answering his or her question.

 Through collaboration, simulations and guided readings, Grade 4 students deepen their understanding of history, cultures and the Americas.
 A deep exploration of early Americans’ experiences offers a rewarding global and social perspective.

 - Native American history

 Technology is used as a powerful tool in all curricula.
 By engaging students in meaningful ways, instructors empower each young learner to think critically and write effectively across media.

 As part of the preparation for Middle School, students travel to other instructors for science, social studies, and foreign language.
 This unique feature not only develops independence but also allows the Academy’s instructors to specialize in science or social studies.